 - Weigh the broccoli down.
 Place a heavy skillet or pot directly on the broccoli while it cooks.
 It will press it down (like a panini, basically) and ensure that as much broccoli surface as possible makes direct contact with the pan.

-Cook the Broccoli: Slice the broccoli into flat 1/2-inch-thick pieces; feel free to include most of the stems.
-Heat a large cast iron skillet over high heat and add a splash of cooking oil.
 Arrange the broccoli in a single layer and place another skillet/pot directly on top to weigh it down.
 Cook until dark brown on the bottom, 2 to 3 minutes, then flip with tongs and cook the other side.
 Transfer to a serving platter and sprinkle with salt.

-Serve the Broccoli: Scatter the relish on the broccoli and serve.
+Scatter the relish on the broccoli and serve.

 - Charred Balsamic Brussels Sprouts

-- Raw Broccoli Salad
+- Vegan Raw Broccoli Salad

 Let me know if you try this recipe!
-Give it a rating below and leave a comment, and don’t forget to tag @thenewbaguette on Instagram with your creation.
+Give it a rating below and leave a comment, and don’t forget to tag your creation with @thenewbaguette on Instagram.

 The Full Recipe

-PrintCast Iron Skillet Charred Broccoli
+Cast Iron Skillet Charred Broccoli

 - Prep Time: 5 minutes